-The lead-based paint disclosure form is a Federally mandated document required to be given to potential home buyers and tenants for residential homes built prior to 1978.
-The danger of lead-based paint occurs when the paint chips, in which the dust can be easily inhaled by humans, where it is especially dangerous to the younger population (e.g infants).
-While homes that do/could contain lead-based paint do not need to be re-painted, the individuals that live in it need to be aware of the risk in the event the paint starts to chip or crack.
+The lead-based paint disclosure is a federally-mandated document required to be given to potential home buyers and tenants of residential homes built before 1978 to reveal whether lead-based paint exists on the property.
+The danger of lead-based paint occurs after the paint chips, in which case the dust can be easily inhaled by humans.
+The chips are especially dangerous to infants and children.
+While homes that do/could contain lead-based paint do not need to be repainted, the individuals who live in the property need to be aware of the risk in the event the paint starts to chip or crack.

-A form that has to be given to prospective renters either individually or attached to the signed lease.
-For homes built prior to 1978 only.
-Has to be signed by the lessor (landlord), lessees (tenants), and their agent (if applicable).
+Disclosure for Renters (Provided by Landlords) – Must be given to prospective renters if the rental property was built before 1978.
+It has to be signed by the lessor (landlord), lessees (tenants), and their agent (if applicable).

 EPA Pamphlet (Required) – Informs renters and home buyers on how lead enters the body, how it affects them, what can be done to protect against it, and where readers can get more information.
 Must be given in conjunction with one (1) of the disclosure forms above.